 Then stand back and admire your handiwork.
 Beam with pride at how gorgeous your trifle looks.
 Enjoy that moment, because as soon as people start digging in, it will look like a complete and utter wreck.
 A delicious wreck. 😂 – Nagi x

-- 1/3 cup / 85 ml orange or other fruit flavoured liquor, or apple juice (or 2 tbsp brandy)
+- 1/3 cup orange or other fruit flavoured liquor (like Cointreau), or apple, orange or other fruit juice (or 2 tbsp brandy)

 - 1 each punnet blueberries, raspberries

 - 2 1/2 cups heavy / thickened cream (or pure whipping cream)

 - 3 tbsp white sugar (caster sugar ok)